U54Bioinformatics/PhylinSic_Project/README.md

 or requires information from multiple sites; requires predicted genotype call; etc.), we do the filtering in stages.

-Stage 1: Apply filters that can be done for each site
-         independently of other sites.
+Stage 1: Apply filters that can be done for each site independently of other sites.
 These can be run in parallel.

-         KEEP_SITES_WITH_HIGH_READS
-         REMOVE_CHROM_WITH_PREFIX
-         REMOVE_MULTIALLELIC_SITES
-Stage 2: Apply filters that require information from multiple
+Stage 2: Apply filters that require information from multiple sites.
-         sites.
-         REMOVE_CLOSE_SITES

 Stage 3: Apply filters that require the genotypes to be called.
 Will need to call the genotypes before running these filters.
-         KEEP_SITES_WITH_MIXED_CALLS

 Stage 4: Apply the filters that should be run after other filters.
-         KEEP_N_SITES_SEEN_IN_MOST_CELLS

 ```
 Rules: